wendyverdonk93/docs/content/integrations/ecommerce-integrations/mijnwebwinkel/manual.md

 ### 2. Congratulations

 You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>
+If you have any technical queries about the plugin, please contact Mijnwebwinkel directly using the [contact form](https://www.mijnwebwinkel.nl/contactformulier) on their website.

+A dedicated support section can also be found on the official website of [Mijnwebwinkel](https://www.mijnwebwinkel.nl/support)